duplode/duplode.github.io/src/posts/divisible-and-the-monoidal-quartet.md

 -- (<|>) = aplus
 ```

-... to end up with:
+So that we end up with:

 ``` haskell
 tcombine f g u v = aplus (fmap f u) (fmap g v)